Home / Blog / The Top 7 Greatest Racehorses in History

 Citation was born out of Calumet Farm in Lexington, Kentucky.
 Back in 1941, the owner of Calumet Farm, Warren Wright Sr., purchased Hydroplane II from Britain.
 Hydroplane II was mated with Bull Lea, and foaled a bay colt, who would be named Citation.
 Mr. Wright could be called pretty lucky with the dynasty of horse racing that he created during his time.
 Within 3 years of being foaled, Citation won the Triple Crown in 1948.
 Although Mr. Wright bred many champions out of his stables, Citation was the star of the show.

-Citation became the first horse to ever earn a million dollars.
-In a quick amount of time, he had established quite the reputation for himself.
+Citation raced from 1947-1951.
+In a quick amount of time, he had established quite a reputation for himself.
 In fact, during one Stakes race that Citation attended, he was the sole competitor.
 Not because it was an unpopular race…but because Citation was commanding the horse racing world so much that no one wanted to compete against him.

-• Champion 2 year old and 3 year old colt
+• Champion 2-year-old and 3-year-old colt

 • Triple Crown winner (the 8th winner)